 A dashboard is a collection of charts and other information such as event logs and incident lists.
 Dashboards are organized in a single page view.
 You can create a dashboard to show a snapshot of your system's overall health or to show specific information about factors influencing that health.
 You can add or remove charts from dashboards as needed.

-Endpoint health checks is a service of Cloud Monitoring.
-You configure the service to check your system's health by sending requests to your endpoints from various locations around the world.
-You can use the results of the health checks as conditions in your alert policies, so you will be notified if system health is degraded.
+Uptime checks is a service of Cloud Monitoring.
+You configure the service to check your system's health by sending requests to your applications, services, or URLs from various locations around the world.
+You can use the results of the checks as conditions in your alert policies, so you will be notified if system health is degraded.

 An event log is a time-ordered list of system events related to your application and to the platforms and services it uses.
 Examples of events include downtime of the cloud infrastructure, notifications related to your alert policy, and code deployments.
 You can also add your own events to the log.
 Event logs are supported by Cloud Monitoring and are different from the logs supported by Google Cloud Logging.